dariopavllo/convmesh/README.md

 The paper proposes a novel GAN framework for generating 3D triangle meshes and corresponding texture maps, leveraging recent advances in differentiable rendering.
 The model can be conditioned on a variety of inputs, including class labels, attributes, and text via an attention mechanism.

+**Update:** our follow-up work [Learning Generative Models of Textured 3D Meshes from Real-World Images](https://github.com/dariopavllo/textured-3d-gan) was accepted in ICCV 2021.
+It extends this work by relaxing the requirement for keypoints and generalizing the approach to unannotated datasets such as ImageNet.
+Check out our [repository](https://github.com/dariopavllo/textured-3d-gan)!

 ![](images/teaser.jpg)
 <img src="images/animation.gif" width="768px" alt="" />